Russians rally for independent candidates to stand in elections | DW | 20.07.2019

 Read more: Firings at Russia's Kommersant newspaper prompt press freedom concerns

 Opposition candidates and their supporters have been protesting for the right to take part in the election since last Sunday, with people gathering every evening on a square in central Moscow.
 Russian officials refused to register the candidates early last week, with the final list published on Wednesday.
-But nightly protests have continued, and Gudkov is convinced that taking to the streets is creating a problem for the government by calling attention to the actions of the authorities.
+But nightly protests have continued, and Gudkov is convinced that they are creating a problem for the government by calling attention to the actions of the authorities.

 Not just a regional vote

-Around 7 million Muscovites are eligible to elect 45 lawmakers to the city's parliament, which is currently dominated by the ruling United Russia party, which is loyal to President Vladimir Putin.
-Though the parliament is limited when it comes to political powers, this regional race has national importance for Russia, which is highly centralized.
+Around 7 million Muscovites are eligible to elect 45 lawmakers to the city's parliament, currently dominated by the ruling United Russia party, which is loyal to President Vladimir Putin.
+Though the parliament is limited in its political powers, this regional race has national importance for Russia, which is highly centralized.

 As political analyst Ilya Graschenkov pointed out, nearly 10% of the Russian population lives in the city of over 12 million, and "elections in the capital create political trends."